 - For example a policy focused on enriching vocabulary which includes both spoken English and widening day to day vocabulary through excellent literature and an explicit focus on children's subject specific vocabulary. - The FLE curriculum takes account of the children's experiences and cultural capital, which is in fact more diverse than it would initially appear.

-Our unique location and the people it attracts, is central to our FLE curriculum (local context).

-- Staff take every opportunity to enrich the children's general knowledge using local and national events; items the children bring into school or out of school involvement in other projects.
-The FLE curriculum makes good use of our location to create as much firsthand knowledge as possible. - To ensure that children have a range of diverse experiences (and based on our barriers to learning) we also provide a range of trips, experiences and visitors. - Our curriculum ensures that cultural literacy and British Values are built in so that they are developed. - Following lockdown, identify those who require additional support to catch up and provide quality teacher led tuition.
+Our unique location and the people it attracts, is central to our FLE curriculum (local context). - Staff take every opportunity to enrich the children's general knowledge using local and national events; items the children bring into school or out of school involvement in other projects.
+The FLE curriculum makes good use of our location to create as much firsthand knowledge as possible. - To ensure that children have a range of diverse experiences (and based on our barriers to learning) we also provide a range of trips, experiences and visitors. - Our curriculum ensures that cultural literacy and British Values are built in so that they are developed. - Following lockdown, identify children's gaps, misconceptions and insecure knowledge so that effective support can be put in place.